Peritoneal inclusion cyst

 Most patients with peritoneal inclusion cysts present with pelvic pain or a pelvic mass.
 About 10% are discovered incidentally.

 Peritoneal inclusion cysts range in size from several millimeters in diameter to bulky masses that may fill the entire pelvis and abdomen.
-Pathologically, the cyst results from non-neoplastic, reactive mesothelial proliferation.
+Pathologically, the cyst results from non-neoplastic, reactive cuboidal or flattened mesothelial proliferation.